georgelza/MongoCreator-GoProducer-avro/devlab/README.md

 If you are going to use shadotraffic to generate data make sure yo get yourself a license key from https://www.shadotraffic.com/

-Note: I had to change the schema_manager default port from 8081 to 9081 as 8081 is already in use by the flink cluster/jobmanager.
+Note: I had to change the schema_manager default port from 8081 to 9081 as 8081 is already in use by the flink cluster/jobmanager, and it was easier to change the port for schema_manager than to change the jobmanager port.

+Note: I realise by building a seperate apachepod for the job manager and task manager and then a second for the sql-client i could probably collapse this into a more elegant solution, next time, later...

 Note: allot of the technical bits came from Robin Moffatt's blogs (You can't do Kafka or Flink and not follow him as a first stop):